RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

 StationPacketMetadata is the properties of the packets that contain the station's data that change between packets.

 These are the properties of the StationPacketMetadata class and their defaults:
-1. `packet_start_mach_timestamp`: float; machine timestamp of packet start in microseconds since epoch UTC
+1. `packet_start_mach_timestamp`: float, machine timestamp of packet start in microseconds since epoch UTC.
+Default np.nan
-2. `packet_end_mach_timestamp`: float; machine timestamp of packet end in microseconds since epoch UTC
+2. `packet_end_mach_timestamp`: float, machine timestamp of packet end in microseconds since epoch UTC.
+Default np.nan
-3. `packet_start_os_timestamp`: float; os timestamp of packet start in microseconds since epoch UTC
+3. `packet_start_os_timestamp`: float, os timestamp of packet start in microseconds since epoch UTC.
+Default np.nan
-4. `packet_end_os_timestamp`: float; os timestamp of packet end in microseconds since epoch UTC
+4. `packet_end_os_timestamp`: float, os timestamp of packet end in microseconds since epoch UTC.
+Default np.nan
-5. `timing_info_score`: float; quality of timing information
+5. `timing_info_score`: float, quality of timing information.
+Default np.nan
+6. `timing_info_method`: TimingScoreMethod, method used to determine timing score.
+Default `TimingScoreMethod.UNKNOWN`
-6. `other_metadata`: dictionary of string to string of other metadata from the packet, default empty list
+7. `other_metadata`: dictionary of string to string of other metadata from the packet.
+Default empty list

 We recommend only reading information from the StationPacketMetadata objects.
 Setting or changing any of the properties in StationPacketMetadata may cause unexpected results.